idaholab/moose/docs/content/getting_started/cluster.md

 # HPC Cluster Setup
 The following document aims at setting up a baseline multi-user environment for building MOOSE based applications in a job scheduling capable environment.

+---
 ## Prerequisites
 Both of these pre-reqs are in the hands of the admins of the cluster.

 * Modules.
 If not already installed. ['Modules Environment'](http://modules.sourceforge.net/) (Or some kind of environment management software)
-* What ever compiler you choose to use on your cluster (GCC/Clang/Intel, MPICH/OpenMPI/MVAPICH), the minimum requirement, is that it must be C++11 compatible.
+* Whatever compiler you choose to use on your cluster (GCC/Clang/Intel, MPICH/OpenMPI/MVAPICH), the minimum requirement, is that it must be C++11 compatible.
 If you are unsure, please consult with your system admins for your cluster on which compiler to use (and how to use it).

+---
 ## Environment Setup
 * Begin by creating an area for which to build.